alex634/astrolabe/README.md

 ## Introduction

 This is a geospatial querying language built to query OSM XML data.
 OverpassQL already exists for this purpose, but the syntax is overly complicated to achieve simple things.
 The goal of this language is to be much more simple for average people to use.
 Most functionality is provided through built-in methods rather than using complex syntatical features.
-As of now, this is a incomplete language in that it is missing many built-in methods and some syntactical feattures, but it is functional.
+As of now, this is a incomplete language in that it is missing many built-in methods and some syntactical features, but it is functional.
 OSM data can currently be returned.

 ## Usage